Shawn said, “You should go down to Out of a Jam and work for a couple weeks.”

 - Buy new harnesses, specifically fitted for the whole team

-- Save our entry fees for this year’s races: the Copper Basin 300 and the Yukon Quest 300
+- Set aside entry fees for the Copper Basin 300 and other races

-Our summer fundraising goal is $10,000– This will set us up for two kickass mid distance races.
+Our goal is $10,000– This will set us up for two kickass mid distance races before the YQ300.

 If you want to make a monthly contribution to the journey, check out our Patreon page!
-There you can join the ATAO team and get access to extra content, too.
+There you can join the ATAO team and Be a Buddy, too.

 As always– one way or another– even if you get held up by depression or obstacles or whatever– we find a way to go Onward.